Website monitoring

 - Flowguard's next scheduled check detects a 500 error

-- You immediately receive an email alert
+- You receive an email alert

 - The monitoring dashboard shows the exact time the error started